Jungfrau: Climbing history

 The third ascent dates from 1828, when several men from Grindelwald, headed by Peter Baumann, planted their flag upon the summit.
 Next came the ascent by Louis Agassiz, James David Forbes, Heath, Desor, and Duchatelier in 1841, recounted by Desor in his Excursions et Séjours dans les Glaciers.
 Gottlieb Samuel Studer published an account of the next ascent made by himself and Bürki in 1842.

 In 1863, a party consisting of three young Oxford University graduates and three Swiss guides successfully reached the summit and returned to the base camp of the Faulberg (located near the present position of the Konkordia Hut) in less than 11 hours (see the section below, The 1863 Ascent).
-In the same year Mrs Stephen Winkworth became the first woman to climb the Jungfrau.
+In the same year Emma Winkworth, the daughter of Thomas Thomasson, became the first woman to climb the Jungfrau.
 She also slept overnight in the Faulberg cave prior to the ascent as there was no hut at that time.

 Before the construction of the Jungfraujoch railway tunnel, the approach from the glaciers on the south side was very long.
-The first direct route from the valley of Lauterbrunnen was opened in 1865 by Geoffrey Winthrop Young, H. Brooke George with the guide Christian Almer.
+The first direct route from the valley of Lauterbrunnen was opened in 1865 by Sir George Young, H. Brooke George with the guide Christian Almer.
 They had to carry ladders with them in order to cross the many crevasses on the north flank.
 Having spent the night on the rocks of the Schneehorn (3402 m) they gained next morning the Silberlücke, the depression between the Jungfrau and Silberhorn, and thence in little more than three hours reached the summit.
 Descending to the Aletsch Glacier they crossed the Mönchsjoch, and passed a second night on the rocks, reaching Grindelwald next day.
 This route became a usual until the opening of the Jungfraujoch.